Ideas to Help Kids Spread Kindness

-I cleaned up my neighbours front yard and left a card in their letterbox. - Reece
+I cleaned up my neighbors front yard and left a card in their letterbox. - Reece

 I mopped the floors and wiped down the benches and cabinets to surprise my mum. - James

 I gave my brother a pea on a Kindness Card 'cause he likes them. - Mitchell